 As we first informed you in 2017, the Board of Trustees elected Red Zone status as a proactive measure, and as required by the PPA, adopted a Funding Rehabilitation Plan ("FRP") on July 26, 2017.
 Copies of the FRP, including the Preferred and Default Schedules, were distributed to all bargaining parties in 2017, and are distributed to all new contributing employers.
-The vast majority of contributing employers and unions have negotiated the Preferred Schedule.
-No changes were made in the FRP during 2021.
+Virtually all of the contributing employers and unions have negotiated the Preferred Schedule.
+No changes were made in the FRP during 2023.